ON VIEW

 Opening hours | Thursady 2:00 > 7:00 pm, Friday and Saturday 10:30 am >12:30 pm – 2:00 > 7:00 pm Free admission.
 From Sunday to Wednesday by appointment only.

-The Mexican artist Frieda Toranzo Jaeger (1988) presents Visioni at the Fondazione Sandra e Giancarlo Bonollo per l’arte contemporanea in Thiene, a collection of works representative of her research into the influence of religious models and ideological systems on contemporary existence.
+Mexican artist Frieda Toranzo Jaeger (1988) presents Visions at the Sandra and Giancarlo Bonollo Foundation for Contemporary Art in Thiene, a collection of works representative of her research on the influence of religious models and ideological systems on contemporary life.

-The first two rooms of the Foundation host a series of large three-dimensional paintings by Frieda Toranzo Jaeger, whose forms are inspired by portable altarpieces—objects of Catholic devotion that are here stripped of their original function and transformed into devices of re-imagination.
-The artist directly engages with the chapel of the former Chiesa delle Dimesse as an architecture of power that, for centuries, helped sustain a specific worldview.
+The first two rooms of the Foundation host a series of large three-dimensional paintings by Frieda Toranzo Jaeger, shaped like portable altarpieces—objects of Catholic devotion here stripped of their original function and transformed into devices of re-imagination.
+The artist directly engages with the chapel of the former Chiesa delle Dimesse as an architecture of power that for centuries helped uphold a specific worldview.

-Explains the curator Elisa Carollo: “Drawing on worldviews in which genders, animals, tools, sexuality, kinship, plants, sound, and climate coexist within a continuous web of relationships, her works take shape as counter-cosmologies: erotic, mechanical, and esoteric imaginaries that reject transcendence in favor of immanence, envisioning fluid interdependencies between biology and machine, spirit and matter.”
+Explains Elisa Carollo, curator: «Drawing on visions of the world in which genders, animals, tools, sexuality, kinship, plants, sound, and climate coexist within a continuous network of relationships, her works take the form of counter-cosmologies: erotic, mechanical, and esoteric imaginaries that reject transcendence in favor of immanence, envisioning fluid interdependencies between biology and machinery, spirit and matter».

 Frieda Toranzo Jaeger / artist

-Frieda Toranzo Jaeger (born in 1988 in Mexico City) lives and works in Mexico City.
-Her painting practice, informed by feminist and postcolonial perspectives, also challenges the formal structures of the medium itself.
-Her work addresses representations of masculinity and femininity within the visual culture of late capitalism.
-She earned a postgraduate diploma from the Hochschule für Bildende Künste in Hamburg, where she also completed her professional studies.
+Frieda Toranzo Jaeger (born 1988 in Mexico City, Mexico) lives and works in Mexico City.
+Her painting practice, driven by feminist and postcolonial concerns, also questions the very formal structures of the medium.
+Her work further addresses representations of masculinity and femininity within the visual culture of late capitalism.